privet-kitty/wild-package-inferred-system/README.md

 `*` matches one directory or (if in the end) any .lisp files in the directory. `**` matches zero or more subdirectories.
 In the above example, the package `:foo-wild/qux/*` corresponds to the UNIX path `foo-wild/qux/*.lisp` and `:foo-wild/bar/**/*` to `foo-wild/bar/**/*.lisp`.
 (The latter path matches all the recursively reachable .lisp files under `foo-wild/bar/`.)

-Since a wild package is just a standard CL package, you can apply `find-package`, `use-package`, `in-package` etc. to it in the same way as other packages.
+Since a wild package is just a standard CL package, you can apply `find-package`, `use-package`, `in-package` etc. to it if once generated.
 Likewise you can apply `find-system`, `load-system` or other operations to the corresponding wild system.

 <!--
 You _can_ use any other combinations of wildcards, e.g. `foo/*/bar` (matching foo/sbcl/bar.lisp, foo/ccl/bar.lisp, ...) or `foo/**/interface/*`.
 However, I recommend that you think about if you really need such a designation.